 Originally part of Cortlandt Manor, the reservation was settled by farmers from Connecticut.
 The name Pound Ridge is credited to the Indians who originally lived in the area.
 They had a local pound in which they kept game on the hoof until they needed it for food.
 The Indians built an enclosure of saplings driven into the ground and drove their game into the pound.
 The name was spelled “Poundridge” until 1938, when the county bought the property and added the “Ward” to honor William Lukens Ward, Westchester’s Republican county leader from 1896 to 1933.
 Continue reading about this park's history...

-What does the reservation have in common with an upcoming 2015 film, Pearl Jam and the largest trail race east of the Mississippi?
+What does the reservation have in common with a 2015 film, Pearl Jam and the largest trail race east of the Mississippi?
 Watch The Leatherman Legend and find out.

 The reservation is home to the Trailside Nature Museum, which hosts weekend nature interpretive programs in every season.
 The park’s administrative building houses the Gallery in the park, where exhibitions of work by accomplished regional artists are held throughout the year.
 Situated near the park’s entrance is the W.P.A.
 (Works Progress Administration) Gallery.
 This gallery exhibits changing exhibits of paintings, photographs and other works by established, up-and-coming, local and regional artists.

 Ward Pound Ridge Reservation is a Biodiversity Reserve Area.
 Please help us take care of this unique place by following our simple stewardship rules.

 Friends of the Trailside Nature Museum and Ward Pound Ridge invite you to join its efforts to support ongoing and special museum programs.